 Google’s interest-based audiences are still a great option but you should try out the above if you want to elevate your Audience Signals.

-Performance Max campaigns unlock new opportunities for advertisers and businesses that have perhaps previously been missed, from cross-channel promotion and getting your ads onto new channels, to finding new customers and benefitting from Google’s automation and machine learning technology.
+If Performance Max is right for you, these campaigns can unlock new opportunities for advertisers and businesses that have perhaps previously been missed, from cross-channel promotion and getting your ads onto new channels, to finding new customers and benefitting from Google’s automation and machine learning technology.

 If you are an ecommerce and lead gen business, I would highly recommend experimenting with Performance Max campaigns and using the optimizations in this post!
 To recap, here’s how to optimize your Performance Max campaigns in Google Ads: